 What is the Game Changer Challenge and how does it relate to Education Week?

-The Game Changer Challenge is a new initiative for Education Week.
+The Game Changer Challenge is an Education Week initiative that started last year..
 The challenge is designed to empower teachers and students with insights into design thinking as a powerful tool for developing general capabilities such as critical thinking, collaboration, empathy, and creativity.
 The challenge also provides students with the opportunity to apply their knowledge and skills to solving a real-world problem, translating learning from the classroom into a real-life context.

 The challenge involves teams from 16 schools across NSW (eight primary and eight secondary) travelling to Sydney during Education Week for a three-day, intensive, design-thinking workshop.